musarafhossain/LibraryMahagementSystemI/README.md

 # LibraryMahagementSystemI
-This is a Library Management System developed in C language.
+This is a Library Management System developed in C language.<br>
+Developer -> Musaraf Hossain (Computer Science)